At least 7 people shot near SEPTA bus stop in Northeast Philadelphia; 3 shooters sought: sources

 At last check, police said there were at least seven people shot - police did not confirm the ages of the victims.

-Authorities are searching for three shooters in a blue Hyundai sedan with paper tags, police sources said.
+Authorities are searching for three shooters who were wearing masks in a blue Hyundai sedan with paper tags, police sources said.

 SEPTA said a Route 18 bus and Route 67 bus were struck by gunfire in the area of Rising Sun Avenue and St. Vincent Street.
 According to SEPTA, no one on the bus was struck.